Interview with Orla Smith, Executive Editor of Seventh Row

 Absolutely.
 I'm really happy and proud to work for Seventh Row.
 I work remotely with Alex Heeney, who's the Editor in Chief and works from Toronto.
 I joined the site about three years ago as a writer.
 Shortly afterwards, I joined Alex as an editor.
 We kind of run it together at the moment.
 We are a Canadian based site with an almost entirely female editorial board.
 We have a focus on covering films by women directors, marginalized directors, and films seeking distribution.

 One of the main flagship bits of content that we've launched over the last few years is our book.
 I think "Beyond Empowertainment" was our tenth book.
 We release one every three months.
 They're e-books at the moment, but hopefully at some point they will be in print.
 Our books take deeper dives into a particular topic or director.
 With our director books, we like the idea of creating our own canon.
-Often, female directors aren't canonized because they've only just been given the opportunity to fleshing out their filmographies and making films on a regular basis.
+Often, female directors aren't canonized because they've only just been given the opportunity to flesh out their filmographies and make films on a regular basis.
 We like to canonize people kind of early and create our own canon.

 We've made books about Céline Sciamma, Joanna Hogg, and Lynne Ramsay, along with topics like documentary cinema and feminist horror.
 We tend to, when we are focusing on a particular film, interview everyone who worked on it: the directors, actors, cinematographers, editors, costume designers, production designers, sound designers.
 You get a very comprehensive picture of how a film is made.
 It's a really unique way of working, and I'm very, very happy to be doing it.